 - a.
 The recommended playing area shall be a maximum of 35 meters x 20 meters and a minimum of 24 meters x 12 meters (basketball court dimensions), on a level surface properly marked for Floor Hockey. - b.
 The playing surface shall be free from any projections which a player could encounter in the course of play. - c.
 The playing surface may be defined by lines or boundary boards.
 The preferred boundary board would be constructed of sturdy material and be between 1.1m -1.2m in height.
 Alternative boundary boards may be used but must be of a flexible nature such as foam rubber or cardboard to prevent injury.
-Marking tape may be used in place of boundary boards if no other suitable material is available. - d.
+Marking tape may be used in place of boundary boards if no other suitable material is available.

+- d.
 The back of the goal shall be set 1.2m out from the end line to allow play behind the goals. - e.
 Both goals are set up with the center part of the goal placed in the center of the width of the playing surface. - f.
 The two goals each measure 1.8m wide x 1.2m high x .6m deep.
 Regulation ice hockey goals are also permitted.
 The sides and back of the goal must have appropriate netting. - g.
 A center line will mark the area of play such that the floor is divided in equal halves.
-Goals and end lines are equidistant from the centerline.

-- h.
-Center Circle Spot: a line 10cm in length perpendicular to the center line or a circular spot 10cm in radius to be marked in the center of the center face-off circle. - i.
+Goals and end lines are equidistant from the centerline. - h.
+Center Circle Spot: a line 10cm in length perpendicular to the center line or a circular spot 10cm in radius is to be marked in the center of the center face-off circle. - i.
 Center Face-off Circle: a circle with a radius of .75m and a line width of 5cm to be marked outside the center circle spot. - j.
 Face-Off Zone: a circle with a radius of 1.5 m and a line 5cm in width to be marked outside the center court face-off circle. - k.
 Goal Line: a line 5cm in width is drawn between the two goal posts of each goal and extend to the goal crease. - I. Goal Crease: the goal crease is a semi-circle with a 1.8m radius drawn from the center of the goal line. - m.
-Face-Off Circles: face-off circles are marked with a circular spot of 10cm in radius or a line of 10cm in length in the center of each circle.
-There are two face-off circles in each half of the playing surface, each circle located at a 45 degree angle from the center of the goal line.
-The center of each side face-off circle is equal distance from the center line to the end of court and 15% in from the side of the court.
-For instance, if the court measures 15.24 X 30.5 meters.
-The center face-off spot of each face-off circle is determined by measuring a point 7.6m from the center line, then measure in from the side of the court 2.29m from the side of the court.
-If the court measures 12 X 24 meters, the center each face-off spot is determined by measuring the 6m from the center line and 1.8m from the side of the court.
-Each circle has a radius of .75m and a line drawn through the center point of the face-off circle that is parallel to the center line. - n.
+End Zone Face-Off Circles: face-off circles are marked with a circular spot of 10cm in radius or a line of 10cm in length in the center of each circle.
+There are two face-off circles in each half of the playing surface, each circle is located at a 45 degree angle from the center of the goal line.
+The center of each side face-off circle is positioned halfway from the centerline and the end of the court and 10 % in from the side of the court.

+For instance, if the court measures 15.24 X 30.5 meters (50 X 100 feet), the center of each faceoff circle is determined by measuring a point 7.6m (25 feet) from the center line and 1.5 m (5 feet) from the side of the court.
+If the court measures 12 X 24 meters (40 X 80 feet), the center of each face-off circle is determined by measuring 6.1m (20 feet) from the center line and 1.3m from the side of the court.
+Each circle has a radius of .75m and a line drawn through the center point of the face-off circle that is parallel to the center line.

+n.
 There shall be a designated penalty box area.